 - Usability testing

-- Test which are executed fairly quickly when done manually
+- Test which is executed fairly quickly when done manually

 Q #18) Do you think that testing can be done only at the UI level?

-In this way we are giving the feedback much early and even are testing before the UI is developed.
-Following this approach will help us to test only the GUI aspect like small cosmetic changes or some validations on the UI and will help the developers by giving more time to fix the bugs.
+In this way, we are giving the feedback much early and even are testing before the UI is developed.
+Following this approach will help us to test only the GUI aspect of small cosmetic changes or some validations on the UI and will help the developers by giving more time to fix the bugs.